adafruit/Adafruit_Learning_System_Guides/BLE_Colorific/README.md

 If you are looking to make changes/additions, please use the GitHub Issues and Pull Request mechanisms.

-See LINCENSE for licensing information.
+See LICENSE for licensing information.